serverless-components/express/README.md

 Once you have the directory set up, you're now ready to deploy.
 Just run `serverless deploy` from within the directory containing the `serverless.yml` file.

 Your first deployment might take a little while, but subsequent deployment would just take few seconds.
-For more information on what's going on during deployment, you could run specify the `serverless deploy --debug` flag, which would view deployment logs in realtime.
+For more information on what's going on during deployment, you could specify the `serverless deploy --debug` flag, which would view deployment logs in realtime.

 <br/>